|Checker (chequer) Tree Mountain-Ash Sorbus torminalis|

 Cometh then Habitat Aid, “a one-stop resource for creating sustainable landscapes and delivering biodiversity” (!) which tells us the wild service tree, (or chequer tree) is now one of the “rarest native trees, being concentrated in the southern weald in association with ancient woodland and clay soils.”
 Apparently, the wild service tree’s crop of fruit (“chequers”) – although almost entirely consumed by birds and insects – was “a Neolithic staple” and “inevitably folk made wine out of it, which was served at Chequers Inns – possibly also at the Prime Minister’s Chequers country residence!” .
 A nice touch, that, tying in the PM.
 They do offer the species for sale along with provenance certificates.

-Wikipedia, the encyclopedia that anyone can edit, offers a smorgasbord of interesting tidbits, among them
+Wikipedia offers a smorgasbord of interesting tidbits, among them:

 Plants for a Future Weighs In